Lotus Evora: Overview

 The Evora is the first product of a five-year plan started in 2006 to expand the Lotus lineup beyond its track-specialized offerings and produce a practical road car that would appeal to the mainstream market.
-As such, it is larger than are recent Elise models and its derivatives (the Exige, Europa S, etc.), with an unladen weight of 1383 kg, with the automatic version weighing in at 1442 kg.
-The Evora is currently the only Lotus model with a 2+2 configuration, although it will also be offered in a two-seater configuration, referred to as the "Plus Zero" option.
+As such, it is larger than recent Elise models and its derivatives (the Exige, Europa S, etc.), with an unladen weight of 1383 kg, and the automatic version weighing in at 1442 kg.
+The Evora is currently the only Lotus model with a 2+2 configuration, although it could also be offered in a two-seater configuration, referred to as the "Plus Zero" option.
 The Evora and the BMW i8 are the only 2+2 mid-engine coupés on sale.
 The interior is larger to accommodate taller passengers, such as former Lotus CEO Mike Kimberley and two people of 6'5" (195.6 cm).

 The cooled boot behind the engine is large enough to fit a set of golf clubs, although Lotus design head Russell Carr denies that this was intentional.
-Lotus intends for the Evora to compete in different market sectors, including that of the Porsche 911.
+Lotus intended for the Evora to compete in different market sectors, including that of the Porsche 911.